rasmushyldgaard/Smart-ANPR-System/README.md

 ## Project Requirements
 The project is divided into several requirements to be certain that it fulfills its systematic purposes and abides by the guidelines of the assignment at hand.
 The requirements are separated into two categories: "Functional" and "Non-Functional" requirements.
 The "Functional" requirements are the "must have" requirements of the system, they describe what the system does.
 The "Non-Functional" requirements are the "desirable" requirements of the system, they describe how the system works.
+The list of requirements will be changed/expanded along with the development of the project.

 ### Functional Requirements
-1.
+1. The system shall wake up from a triggered event and capture an image.
+2. The system must be able to process the image and read the license plate.
+3. The system

 ### Non-Functional Requirements